PatienceAnono/PatienceAnono-Portfolio/README.md

 ---

 ## 🎯 My Mission
-As I continue my journey toward becoming a **Data Consultant**, my mission is to help businesses harness the power of their data — ensuring accuracy, clarity and measurable impact.
+As I continue my journey toward becoming a **Data Consultant**, my mission is to help businesses harness the power of their data, ensuring accuracy, clarity and measurable impact.

 ---